seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/power.md

 !!! info
     The internal battery is shipped with a low charge.
 When you use the Deluge for the first time, connect to a power source to charge the battety.

+### Turning on the Deluge

+1. Connect a power source to the USB port or DC power socket.

+1. Install the SD card with the metal contacts facing up.

+1. Switch the power switch on the rear of the device to **On**.

 ## Power Sources